-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-17T R ev 1

-Document Identifier 229-T2208 Rev 1
+Document 555-RSR2023 R 4

+Identifier 333-K3K2023 ev •

 Effective Date April 2022

-- 4. No drivers or operators may text, talk on cell phones or two-way radios whilst driving. - 5.
+- 3. Drivers are required to conduct the route risk assessment prior to travelling/driving. - 4.
+No drivers or operators may text, talk on cell phones or two-way radios whilst driving. - 5.
 All drivers shall have a valid medical fitness certificate. - 6.
 The First aid box with valid contents and fire extinguishers must be included in the vehicle, be services annually and inspected monthly.
 Drivers must be trained on how to use the First aid box and fire extinguishers. - 7.
 Two triangles must be included in the vehicle and the emergency number be displayed at the back of the vehicle. - 8.
 Each Project site that is enclosed by demarcation will have system/ process to manage vehicle access to site. - 9.
-Contractor must maintain their vehicles in a roadworthy condition and a vehicle license must be valid at all times and this is applicable to yellow plant. - 10.
+The main contractor must maintain their vehicles in a roadworthy condition and a vehicle license must be valid at all times and this is applicable to yellow plant. - 10.
 Drivers of light vehicles must avoid stopping or parking in the vicinity of machines.
 At least 30 (thirty) meters must be left clear between such a vehicle and such a machine. - 11.
-Contractor vehicles can be subject to inspections by the Client/Agent's representative.
 Vehicles which are not roadworthy will not be permitted to be used on site. - 12.
 Drivers/operators shall be responsible for the travel-worthiness of all loads conveyed by them.
 Precautions shall be taken to secure all loads properly.
 Loads projecting from vehicles shall be securely loaded and in daytime a red flag and during darkness a red light or red reflective material shall be attached to the extreme end of such projecting materials. - 13.
-The vehicle inspection checklist must include but not limited to: - Reverse alarm / beeper - Yellow reflective tape - Mud flaps - Fire Extinguisher - 2 Triangles - First Aid Box - Safety belts for every seat - No fold-up or jockey seat - Tyres - License disc - Yellow reflective tape that must be fitted at a height of between 250mm and 1.5 metres - Speed warning sigh (100km/h) at the back of the minibus - Driver have a Public Driving Permit
+The vehicle inspection checklist must include but not limited to: - Reverse alarm / beeper - Yellow reflective tape - Mud flaps - Fire Extinguisher - 2 Triangles - First Aid Box - Safety belts for every seat - · No fold-up or jockey seat - Tyres - License disc - Yellow reflective tape that must be fitted at a height of between 250mm and 1.5 metres - Speed warning sigh (100km/h) at the back of the minibus - Driver have a Public Driving Permit

-3.23 HOUSEKEEPING AND ORDER
+3.22 HOUSEKEEPING AND ORDER

-- 1. All contractors shall maintain a high standard of housekeeping within their sites and vehicles for the duration of the project/contract. - 2.
+- 1. The main contractors shall maintain a high standard of housekeeping within their sites and vehicles for the duration of the project/contract. - 2.
 Prompt disposal of waste materials, scrap and rubbish is essential and be stored temporarily in a designated waste area, awaiting disposal. - 3.
 Materials/objects shall not be left unsecured in elevated areas falling objects may cause serious injuries/fatalities.